yujunheng1/leetcode-result/README.md

 # LeetCode

-This repository including all the code I write in Leetcode, usually I write the code in c++
+This repository including all the code I write in Leetcode, usually I write the code in c++.
+There are two parts, the first part is problem set.
+And the rest part is weekly problem list.

 ##  Easy